PatilSukanya/SPShoppingCart/README.md

 	d. getting brands by productId brands/productId/{productId}

-### 2.Post service implemented for Orders and customer
+### 2.Post service implemented for Orders and customer:

  /orders
 	need to send data for this post service.
 Below is example given: